-Total commitments for the year ended at 373 million pounds, up 7% to last year.
-Uncommitted inventory improved to 419 million pounds and is down 14% to last year.
-New sales for the current crop year were respectable at 108.6 million pounds, which is 71.5% higher than last year.
+Total commitments were 621.9 million pounds, up 1.3% to last year.
+Uncommitted inventory starts the year at 35 million pounds, down 86.1% to last year and primarily a result of low receipts.
+New sales for the month were 256 million pounds, which is 31% higher than last year and reflective of strong activity for the month.
 A good portion of this was comprised of export sales.
-California ends the crop year at 87.5% sold and shipped against total supply, compared to 85.9% last season.

-Harvest has arrived with growers in the southern regions of the valley starting to shake trees.
+The focus of the industry going forward will be on monitoring the ongoing harvest with a particular eye on quality.
 The outlook for the 2023 crop will become clearer over the coming weeks as receipts are evaluated for quality, size, and supply potential.

 To view Blue Diamond’s Market Updates and Bloom Reports Online Click Here